guykomash/guykomash/README.md

 # Welcome!👋

 ### About Me
-I am Guy, a Junior Full Stack Engineer passionate about building a scalable, efficient applications.</br>
+I am Guy, a Junior Software Engineer passionate about building a scalable, efficient applications.</br>

 Currnetly learning a lot by working on <i><a href="https://github.com/guykomash/junior-journey">Junior Journey</i></a>: a python microservice project using Django, Flask, Kafka, MySQL dbs, AWS S3, Docker, gRPC.